Butterflies of New Mexico: The Swallowtails (Papilionidae)

 Heraclides pallas (G. Gray [1853]) Broad-Banded Swallowtail (updated March 7, 2022)

 Description.
 Though seen here but rarely, Broad-Banded Swallowtails resemble Giants and Ornythions (see below).
 On males, dorsal forewing submarginal yellow spots hug the wing margin.
 The dorsal forewing also has a yellow spot in the discal cell, but there is no yellow on the tails.
 Much darker, females lack the broad yellow bands and have one or no tails.
 Life History.
 Heraclides pallas is multi-brooded in the Neotropics, breeding from Argentina to south Texas.
-Adults occasionally stray farther north and reports are known from southern Arizona and New Mexico.
+Adults occasionally stray farther north, and reports are known from southern Arizona and New Mexico.
 Larvae eat plants in the citrus family (Rutaceae), but reproduction is not expected in New Mexico.
 Range and Habitat.
 This butterfly was first recognized in New Mexico by Christopher Rustay, who videotaped a relatively fresh male nectaring in a patch of roadside alfalfa near Roy (Harding County) on 22 June 2003.
 His find prompted a review of specimens of ostensible Ornythion collected by the author in the Guadalupe Mountains of Eddy County in 1986.
 One ragged female proved to be Heraclides pallas; that specimen, taken in Bullis Canyon (Chaves County) on 28 July 1986, is in the Richard Holland collection, now in the C. P. Gillette Museum at Colorado State University.
 Comments.
-Until the publication of Pelham (2019), this butterfly was previously called Papilio astyalus Godart.
-Females are apparent mimics of the Polydamus Swallowtail (Battus polydamus).
+Until publication of Pelham (2019), this butterfly was previously called Papilio astyalus Godart.
+Females are apparent mimics of the Polydamas Swallowtail (Battus polydamas).

 Broad-Banded Swallowtail (Heraclides pallas) Canon del Novillo, near Victoria, Tamaulipas, MX; September 2, 2005 (photo by Jim Brock).